eleCtrik18/eleCtrik18/README.md

-.🔭 I’m currently working on ShopCart, a flutter project.
+.🔭 I’m currently working on LinkWork, a flutter project.

 .🌱 I’m currently learning more about Flask and WebDev.